Haitian crisis (2018–present): Governments

 In March 2024, the U.S. airlifted non-essential staff from its embassy and reaffirmed its support for a Kenyan police presence.
 After the airport in Cap-Haïtien reopened, the US resumed deportations to Haiti on 18 April after a three-month hiatus.
 Immediately after the publication of the decree creating the Transitional Council on 12 April, President Biden authorized $60 million in aid to the Multinational Security Support Mission in Haiti using the Presidential Drawdown Authority.

-According to an official source from the United States Congress, On 6 February 2025, Secretary of State Marco Rubio stated that the United States "will continue to support the mission" and that he had issued a waiver to allow approximately $40 million of security assistance to flow to the MSS mission and the Haitian National Police amid the Trump Administration's foreign assistance "pause."
-In May 2025, the Administration designated the Viv Ansanm gang coalition and the Gran Grif gang as Foreign Terrorist Organizations and Specially Designated Global Terrorists.
-Further, in 20 May testimony before the Senate Foreign Relations Committee, Secretary Rubio suggested that the Organization of American States (OAS) could play a larger role in Haiti and potentially coordinate a security mission, asserting that the MSS "alone will not solve this problem."
-The Secretary also stated that the Trump Administration is "prepared to play a leading role" in supporting the OAS but that buy-in would be necessary from other partners in the region.
+According to an official source from the United States Congress, on 6 February 2025, Secretary of State Marco Rubio stated that the United States "will continue to support the mission" and that he had issued a waiver to allow approximately $40 million of security assistance to flow to the MSS mission and the Haitian National Police amid the Trump administration's foreign assistance "pause."
+In May 2025, the administration designated Viv Ansanm and Gran Grif as Foreign Terrorist Organizations and Specially Designated Global Terrorists.
+In 20 May testimony before the Senate Foreign Relations Committee, Rubio suggested that the Organization of American States (OAS) could play a larger role in Haiti and potentially coordinate a security mission, asserting that the MSS "alone will not solve this problem."
+Rubio stated that the Trump administration is "prepared to play a leading role" in supporting the OAS but that buy-in would be necessary from other partners in the region.